 Class members have the following benefit options:

-• California statutory payment: Class members who resided in California on Sept.
-11, 2023, at the time of the data breach, can submit to receive a pro rata statutory cash payment of up to $100.
-Final payment amount determined by the number of claims filed.
+- California statutory payment: Class members who resided in California on Sept.
+11, 2023, at the time of the data breach, can submit a claim to receive a pro rata statutory cash payment of up to $100.
+The settlement administrator will determine the final payment amount by the number of valid claims.

-• Residual cash payment: Class members that do not claim documented losses or a California statutory payment, can submit to receive a pro rata residual cash payment of up to $400.
-Final payment amount determined by the number of total claims filed.
+- Residual cash payment: Class members who do not claim documented losses or a California statutory payment can submit a claim to receive a pro rata residual cash payment of up to $400.
+The settlement administrator will determine the final payment amount by the number of valid claims.

 How to claim a class action rebate

 To claim a settlement payment, individuals must submit a claim form.
-Class members can file a claim online or print the PDF claim form to complete and mail to the settlement administrator.
+They can file a claim online or print the PDF claim form to complete and mail to the settlement administrator.

-Claims must be submitted online or postmarked by the Jan.
-22, 2026 deadline.
+Class members must submit a claim online or postmark it by the Jan.
+22, 2026, deadline.

 Required proof and claim information

-• Documented losses claims require supporting documentation, such as receipts, bank or credit card statements, invoices, or other third-party records showing unreimbursed expenses and monetary losses related to the data incident.
+- To submit a documented losses claim, class members must provide supporting documentation, such as receipts, bank or credit card statements, invoices or other third-party records showing unreimbursed expenses and monetary losses related to the data incident.

-• California statutory payment claims require proof of California residency as of Sept.
-11, 2023, such as a utility bill, tax document, or pay stub from September 2023.
+- To submit a California statutory payment claim, class members must provide proof of California residency as of Sept.
+11, 2023, such as a utility bill, tax document or pay stub from September 2023.

 Payout options